 The Company continues to explore the Mesquite-Imperial-Picacho district ("District") to discover new oxide gold deposits.
-Programs are ongoing to generate drill targets and complete mapping across the 28-kilometre District trend.
-2020 and Q1 2021 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
-Work continued in Q2 and Q3 with additional mapping, sampling and field programs including a satellite alteration survey.
-Several new drill targets were defined with additional results pending.
+Programs are ongoing to generate drill targets and complete mapping across the 28-kilometer District trend.
+2020 and 2021 geophysical and geochemistry work successfully proved the "fingerprinting" target strategy for making new discoveries in the District and generated multiple high priority drill targets.
+Work continued through 2021 with additional mapping, sampling and field programs including a satellite alteration survey.
+Multiple new drill targets were defined with additional results pending.
 Work is ongoing and includes: person-portable drilling, additional hand sampling and field mapping to further define existing targets in anticipation of submitting additional drill permit applications in 2022.